lewang/delim-pad/README.md

           <DEL>
          {a=>1, b=>2}

-I made it to conform to some coding standards, but I actually haven't found an instance where I wanted to add an uneven spacing inside delimiters; so it's a global minor-mode that I just leave enabled now.
+I wrote it to conform to some coding standards, but in some months of use it's been quite unobtrusive, so it's a global minor-mode now.